rwiankowski/azurepractical/Content/Part1/entraId.md

 Entra ID Identity Protection is a security service that detects potential vulnerabilities in your organisation's identities.
 It uses existing anomaly-detection capabilities and introduces new risk-detection types based on Microsoft's experience in Entra ID, Microsoft Accounts, and Xbox.
 Trillions of signals are analysed daily to identify and protect customers from threats.

 Identity Protection's signals can be used with Conditional Access or a security information and event management tool.
 It detects risks like:
-- anonymous IP address use,
+- Anonymous IP address use.
-- atypical travel,
+- Atypical travel.
-- malware-linked IP address,
+- Malware-linked IP address.
-- unfamiliar sign-in properties,
+- Unfamiliar sign-in properties.
-- leaked credentials,
+- Leaked credentials.
-- password spray,
+- Password spray.
-- and others.
+- And others.

 ### Access Reviews